MA(Oxon) BMBCh MRCP

 Biventricular cardiac pacing (or cardiac resynchronisation therapy - CRT) is known to improve morbidity and mortality in patients with severe systolic heart failure with a broad left bundle branch block, although co-morbidities such as Diabetes Mellitus are associated with worse outcome.
 However, CRT improves cardiac performance beyond simple electrical correction of the QRS duration on the electrocardiogram, with subsequent reverse remodelling and improvement in left ventricular function occurring in up to two thirds of patients.
 How reverse remodelling changes the heart from an “engine out of fuel” to one performing more efficiently at a higher stroke work is the focus of my research.

-I completed my undergraduate and clinical training in Medicine at Oxford, obtaining a 1st class degree for my BA in Infection and Immunity in 2006 and graduating with Distinction in 2009.
-I obtained my membership of the Royal College of Physicians in 2012, and am currently a Specialty Registrar in Cardiology in Oxford, sub-specialising in Electrophysiology and Cardiac Devices.
+I completed my undergraduate and clinical training in Medicine at Oxford (1st class honours BA 2006 and Distinction 2009).
+I obtained my membership of the Royal College of Physicians in 2012 and am a Specialty Registrar in Cardiology in Oxford, sub-specialising in Electrophysiology and Cardiac Devices.

 The Tryton® dedicated bifurcation stent: Five year clinical outcomes

 Green PG. et al, (2018), Cardiovascular revascularization medicine

 The Role of Neuropeptide Y in Cardiovascular Health and Disease.

 Tan CMJ. et al, (2018), Front physiol, 9